How to become a paid speaker

 2) Whatever you sell possesses its own inertia.

 Realizing and accepting this will severely impact your wallet.
-So if you are working commercially with cultural products, read on.
+So if you are working commercially with cultural products, or want to become a paid speaker, read on.

 The metaphor of ideas as pathogens will rub some people the wrong way.
 That is the point.
 When you understand why you've got the point of the whole framework.
 We are not going to spell it out for you.
 It is worth the effort.